dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/confirmbutton/using-a-confirmbutton-in-a-repeater-vb.md

 uid: web-forms/overview/ajax-control-toolkit/confirmbutton/using-a-confirmbutton-in-a-repeater-vb
 title: "Using a ConfirmButton In a Repeater (VB) | Microsoft Docs"
 author: wenz
 description: "The ConfirmButton extender in the AJAX Control Toolkit creates a Yes/No popup when the user clicks on a button (including LinkButton control).
-Only if Yes is..." ms.author: riande ms.date: 06/02/2008 ms.assetid: 18c31709-3f9d-4d93-8b01-f1356bf610b4
+Only if Yes is...
+(VB)" ms.author: riande ms.date: 06/02/2008 ms.assetid: 18c31709-3f9d-4d93-8b01-f1356bf610b4